An Anthony Bourdain Biography Is In The Works

 According to ye olde Publishers Marketplace, @LaurieWoolever is editing Bourdain: The Oral Biography, "an authorized portrait of the writer, veteran chef and television traveler, built from stories shared by those who knew him best” for Ecco.
 Fall 2019— Paula Forbes (@paulaforbes) June 27, 2018

 Laurie Woolever is a writer and editor.
 According to her website, she worked closely with Bourdain for years as his "assistant, gatekeeper, and lieutenant."
 She also co-wrote Appetites: A Cookbook.
-The cookbook was published in 2016 by ECCO, which is the same imprint Forbes says will publish the forthcoming biography.
+The cookbook was published in 2016 by ECCO, which is the same HarperCollins imprint that will be publishing the forthcoming biography.

 Advertisement